 After a dramatic election, the stage is set for the UK to leave the EU on 31 January 2020.
-Taking you through everything you need to know, we have scheduled a webinar just as we are about to hit the first day of "new" Europe – sign up here.
+To take you through everything you need to know, listen to our webinar here.

 How did we get here?